rahulshekhawat/haxxed-source-code/README.md

 # TairaGames GameJam: Haxxor Edition

 This game was developed for TairaGames January 2018 GameJam.
-This repository currently contains only the source code (for both C++ and blueprints) used in game.
+This repository currently contains only the source code (both C++ and blueprints) used in game.

 ## Built With